djeada/Linux-Notes/notes/partitions.md

 ### Looking at partition tables

-To look at a disk's partition table, use the gdisk or fdisk command.
-The gdisk command is for GPT partitions, while fdisk can be used for MBR and GPT partitions.
+To look at a disk's partition table, use the gdisk or `fdisk` command.
+The `gdisk` command is for GPT partitions, while `fdisk` can be used for both MBR and GPT partitions.
 To see all disk partitions, use:

 ```
 fdisk -l